Why Should You Consider a Mobile Home Warranty?

 How to Put Your New Home Warranty Coverage to Work

-Once you’ve determined the exact coverage you need, your policy will start exactly 30 days from the date you are approved for coverage.
+Once you’ve determined the exact coverage you need, your one-year warranty will start exactly 30 days from the date you are approved for coverage.
 Once your coverage has started, you can call a service representative seven days a week, 24 hours a day, 365 days a year.
-Here is a basic rundown of what will happen next:
+Here is a basic rundown of what will happen when you make a warranty claim:

 - Your Choice Home Warranty service representative will contact an authorized service provider within two days (or four days on weekends and holidays).**